Radwell is situated on a side road off the A507 between Baldock and Junction 10 of the A1(M).

 The postcode SG7 5ES in your satnav will bring you to the same place.

-Continue for another 100 yards to the campsite, turn right, shortly after you've past the pink cottages there's a parking place on the right hand side.
+Continue for another 100 yards, turn right at the crossroads and shortly after you've passed the white cottages there's a parking place on the right hand side.

 Take the train to Baldock (It's about 35 min from London Kings Cross)